Talen400/42_pipex/README.md

 * `stderr` = 2

-Another important concept is that of **filters** — commands or programs that read from `stdin` and write to `stdout`.
+Another important concept is that of **filters** — commands or programs that read from `stdin` and write to `stdout` (Example: cat, wc -l, grep...).
 Filters are what make shell pipelines work.
 For example:

 ```bash
 cat file.txt | grep "word" | wc -l